 In the ordinary course of business, the Group is subject to legal actions, litigations and complaints.
-Management believes that the ultimate liability not already provided for, if any, arising from such actions or complaints will not have a material adverse effect on the financial condition or the results of future operations.
+Management believes that the ultimate liability, if any, arising from such actions or complaints will not have a material adverse effect on the financial condition or the results of future operations.

-26. Related parties
+29. Related parties